 At St. Peter’s we follow the ‘Come and See’ Catholic Primary Religious Education Programme.
 ‘The programme has been developed to respond to the needs of children today in their faith journey, to enable them to grow in their religious literacy and understanding in a way that is coherent with current educational principles.’
 (Rt.
 Rev. Peter Doyle, Bishop of Northampton, 2012)

 The “Come and See” topics are displayed in the Welcome Area.
 The children can identify that a common theme runs throughout the school.
-We display photographs of liturgies and celebration, alongside evaluations from those who took part.
-We celebrate our successes and constantly work towards improving Collective Worship within school.
+We aim to make the teaching of Come & See as engaging as possible for the children through the use of drama, art, music and visits to places of worship.

 ‘Come & See’ Parents Information

 Each term we look at 3 different topics as part of the ‘Come & See’ R.E. programme.
 We also look at 2 other world faiths during the year as part of the programme (Judaism in the Autumn Term, and another faith in the Summer Term).

 Below you will find a link to our Parent Handbook which will give you information all about RE at St. Peter’s.

 Each term there will be a ‘Come & See’ letter outlining the R.E. topics that your child’s class will looking at that term, and important liturgical dates during that term.
 You can find a digital copy of that letter by clicking on the link below.